-The purpose of this Request for Proposals (RFP) is to solicit, from qualified applicant agencies, proposals designed to increase the marketability of job seekers by providing career services (basic and individualized), training services, and follow-up.
-Services solicited place a high priority on basic, academic and vocational skills development, attainment of industry-recognized credentials and degrees, and promote career pathways in high-demand, middle skill occupational clusters.
-In addition, this RFP places a priority on employer engagement and meeting employer needs, coordinating, leveraging and braiding resources, as well as ensuring the sustainability of targeted workforce system investments.
+The purpose of this Request for Proposals (RFP) is to solicit, from qualified proposers, proposals designed to increase the marketability of job seekers by providing career services (basic and individualized), training services, and followup.
+Services solicited place a priority on developing career pathway programs for underserved or hard-to-serve groups that deliver the basic, academic and vocational skills needed to attain employment, industry-recognized credentials and careers in high-demand, middle skill occupational clusters.
+Special emphasis is placed on increasing services for underserved communities that experience high concentrations of poverty, unemployment, justice involvement and other indicators associated with vulnerable communities.